grz0zrg/fsynth/README.md

 Feature list:

- * Full-blown additive synthesizer powered by a wavetable
+ * Full-blown additive synthesizer powered by WebAudio oscillators OR a wavetable
  * Live coding and JIT compilation of shader code
  * Real-time, collaborative app.
  * MIDI enabled shader inputs
  * Shader inputs, webcam, textures and more
+ * Real-time analysis (logarithmic spectrum view of the output etc.)
  * Native app. powered by [Electron](http://electron.atom.io/) with built-in [C powered additive synthesizer](https://github.com/grz0zrg/fas)
  * Per-sessions discussion system
  * No authentifications (make use of *localStorage* and is *sessions* based)